mleokern/Personal_Projects/README.md

 # Personal_Projects

+## Leo Kern, mleokern@gmail.com or leokern@utexas.edu

-A collection of some of the personal programming projects I have done.
+## A collection of some of the personal programming projects I have done.